Month: February 2024

 Davos 2024: A glimpse through the eyes of an undergraduate student

-What motivated you to attend Davos 2024 and how did you secure the opportunity?
+What motivated you to attend Davos?

 My experience at Davos surpassed all my expectations.
-I found myself in a melting pot of esteemed individuals, from CEOs to academics.
+I was in a melting pot of esteemed individuals, from CEOs to academics.
 The streets were buzzing with excitement as companies showcased their technological advancements and visions for the future.
 Everywhere I turned, there was something happening.
-In one moment, I was having my face scanned for an AI exhibition; in the next, I was listening to Jamie Dimon, CEO of JPMorgan Chase, share his insights on the future macroeconomic outlook during a live CNBC interview.
+In one moment, I was having my face scanned for an AI exhibition; the next, I was listening to Jamie Dimon, CEO of JPMorgan Chase, share his insights on the future macroeconomic outlook during a live CNBC interview.

 Were there any particular sessions or speakers that made a lasting impression on you?